-songs (hees hawleed) and does not discuss dance songs (hees ciyaareed), which still await proper study.17 In his book he presents the most extensive discussion of the characteristics that distinguish the traditional hees from maanso, presenting points we have mentioned above from the literature.
+Axmed's (1993) is the first major study of 'traditional' hees,16 although in his book he concentrates only on work songs (hees hawleed) and does not discuss dance songs (hees cayaareed) which still await more detailed study.17 In his book he presents the most extensive discussion of the characteristics which distinguish the traditional hees from maanso, presenting points we have mentioned above from the literature.
 In this section I shall describe the extratextual characteristics and expand on these with regard to what they tell us about the idea of definitive text.

-The contrasts to be discussed may be conveniently, if a little simplistically, presented in the following table:
+The contrasts to be discussed may be conveniently, if a little simplistically, presented as in Table 1: